 - To perform a WRF simulation including the ignition and growth of a wildland fire

 - Change to test directory, test/em_fire

 - Configure your user environment and configure WRF in the usual way

 - Compile the test case:

-- . ./compile em_fire
+- . ./compile em fire

 - Copy these files from one of the two example directories:

 - the usual input files (namelist.input and input_sounding)

 - the additional namelist, namelist.fire.

 - Configure these for your case

-- Note: namelist.input contains an additional section &fire with fire model parameters and ignition parameters
+- namelist.input contains an additional section &fire with fire model parameters and ignition parameters

-- namelist.input contains an additional namelist to enter custom fuel properties
+- namelist.fire set fuel moisture (&fuel_scalars) here.
+Contains an additional section (&fuel_categories) to customize fuel properties (optional)

 - ./ideal.exe

 - ./wrf.exe